 According to the USDA, all poultry, regardless of cut or form, must reach a minimum internal temperature of 165°F (73.9°C) to be considered safe to eat.
 This temperature is crucial for destroying harmful bacteria that can cause foodborne illnesses.

-However, here’s a professional tip: you don’t always need to cook your chicken to 165°F while it’s still on the heat source.
-Due to a phenomenon called “carryover cooking,” the internal temperature of meat continues to rise after it’s removed from the heat.
+However, a professional tip: you don’t always need to cook your chicken to 165°F while it’s still on the heat source.
+Due to “carryover cooking,” the internal temperature of meat continues to rise after it’s removed from the heat.
 For chicken, you can often pull it off the heat when it reaches 160-162°F (71-72°C).
 Then, allow it to rest for 5-10 minutes for breasts and 10-15 minutes for thighs or a whole chicken.
 During this resting period, the temperature will climb to the safe 165°F, resulting in juicier, more tender chicken as the muscle fibers relax and reabsorb their juices.

 Safe Cooking Temperature Chart for Chicken